maxfragg/ForGeOSI/README.md

 The automatisation of guest systems supports modern Windows Versions with Powershell 2 or newer, while any modern Linux system should be supported in theory, only Ubuntu 12.04 and Ubuntu 13.10 are tested though.

 ##Requirements
-As host, a Linux system with VirtualBox 4.3 and the VirtualBox API is expected, Python 2.7 is required, while my software in theorie should support Python 3 as well, pyvbox has some hickups, so it is not advised.
+As host, a Linux system with VirtualBox 4.3 and the VirtualBox API is expected, Python 2.7 is required, while my software in theorie should support Python 3 as well, vboxapi has some hickups, so it is not advised.
 Further more, the following Python packets are required:
 * pyvbox
 * decorator
 * enum34
+* lxml

 The Guest systems should be prepared with Guest Additions installed, further hints are given in the docstring documentation, standalone documentation can be generated with `pydoc forgeosi.py`